QuentinRa/blog.quentinra.dev/programming-languages/high-level/oo/java/others/boot/actuators.md

 * `jar xf xxx.jar`
 * `cat BOOT-INF/classes/application.properties | grep datasource`
 * We can easily recognize spring from the 404 page (`Whitelabel error page` or format)
+* `/actuators` is for v2, in v1 they are at the root and not censored while there is no database configuration
 </div><div>
 </div></div>